 The Difference Between Lincoln 140 Welders

 Here’s a quick heads up for you in case you’re wondering which Lincoln is in this comparison.

 You may not realize this.
 But Lincoln Electric sells and markets their Lincoln 140 in many guises.
 The self same welder goes by a few names.

 - MIG Pak 140

 - Easy MIG 140

 - Weld Pak 140 HD

-They are all one and the same and clever marketing between Lincoln Electric and their many distributors.
+They’re all one and the same welder.
+And it’s clever marketing between Lincoln Electric and their many distributors.

-So if you are looking for say, the Lincoln Easy MIG 140 vs Hobart Handler 140 or even the Hobart Handler 140 vs Lincoln Pro MIG 140 don’t worry you are in the right place just read on.
+So if you’re looking for say, the Lincoln Easy MIG 140 vs Hobart Handler 140.
+Or even the Hobart Handler 140 vs Lincoln Pro MIG 140 don’t worry you’re in the right place just read on.

 Hobart 130 vs 140?